 The area below the parking lot was shown in previous applications to have been disturbed by construction of a sewer line, a gas line, and a drainage channel running through various portions of the subject site.
 The installation of these utilities has likely extensively disturbed any intact archeological resources that may have been present.
-Therefore, a Phase I archeology survey is not recommended.
+Therefore, a Phase I archeology survey is not required.

 There are no Prince George's County historic sites or resources on or adjacent to the subject property.
-However, the applicant should provide interpretive signage in one of the open space areas that details the history of the suffragist rally and the WSSC building.
-At the time of staff's review of PPS 4-19053, the applicant submitted a plan for an improved area north of Gallatin Street, on the east side of the upper portion of the overall Suffrage Point development.
-This plan was accepted by staff for informational purposes only and is incorporated by reference herein.
+However, the applicant shall provide interpretive signage, in one of the open space areas, that details the history of the suffragist rally and the WSSC building.
+At the time of the review of PPS 4-19053, the applicant submitted a plan for an improved area north of Gallatin Street, on the east side of the upper portion of the overall Suffrage Point development.
+This plan was accepted for informational purposes only and is incorporated by reference herein.
 This plan includes signage and wording addressing the history of the suffragist rally and the WSSC building.
 The plan also shows benches provided utilizing materials from the former WSSC building to the extent practical.
-Should the applicant proceed with this plan, the improvements proposed on the plan should be shown on the next DSP amendment submitted for the overall development following approval of this PPS.
+Should the applicant proceed with this plan, the improvements proposed shall be shown on the next DSP amendment for architecture which is submitted for the overall development, following approval of this PPS.

 The sector plan includes a goal, objectives, and recommendations related to historic preservation (pages 81-84).
-Staff finds that if interpretive signage is provided to address the history of the suffragist rally and the WSSC building, the project will support the goal and objectives of the historic preservation section of the sector plan.
+If interpretive signage is provided to address the history of the suffragist rally and the WSSC building, the project will support the goal and objectives of the Historic Preservation section of the sector plan.
 From the standpoint of historic preservation, the PPS will conform to the sector plan.